 Whether it is unpacking loaded terms like Socialism, or putting the quest for economic growth as a goal to the test, or even engaging in long-form interviews with noteworthy public figures (such as actress and neuroscientist Mayim Bialik, whom you may know best as Sheldon’s long-suffering partner Amy from The Big Bang Theory, or the visionary founder of ubiquitous streaming service Netfix, Reed Hastings) the topics are presented for the benefit of a general audience and without taboos or sacred cows.
 Dubner and Levitt were the ones who argued that the drop in violent crime rates throughout the late 1990s correlated to access to safe and legal abortions in the U.S. a generation previously in their initial collaboration, after all!

 The episodes are organized by topic and there is no particular theme or arc to a particular “season” which means that, while the back catalog is full of interesting content, there is nothing to prevent a new listener from simply jumping on now.
-In truth your reviewer has only listened to a half dozen or so of the more recent of the hundred of episodes but, even hedging for a small sample size, I can safely predict that this popular show will pod on and continue to grow its listenership well into the future.
+In truth your reviewer has only listened to a half dozen or so of the more recent of the hundred of episodes but, even hedging for a small sample size, I can safely predict that Freakonomics will pod on and continue to grow its listenership well into the future.
 See?
 They already have me talking the talk.